Kasaragod: Post-Independence

-Before the formation of Kerala, Kasargod was a part of South Canara district of erstwhile Madras Presidency.
-However, in the 19th century CE, Kasargod Taluk witnessed many struggles to separate the region from South Canara and to merge it with the Malabar District as it was the only Malayalam-majority region in South Canara.
-Kasargod became a part of Kannur district of Kerala following the reorganization of states and the formation of Kerala on 1 November 1956.
-Later Kasargod was divided into two taluks for the ease of administration - Kasargod and Hosdurg.
-Kasargod was declared a district in 1984.
+Before the formation of Kerala, Kasaragod was a part of South Canara district of erstwhile Madras Presidency.
+However, in the 19th century CE, Kasaragod Taluk witnessed many struggles to separate the region from South Canara and to merge it with the Malabar District as it was the only Malayalam-majority region in South Canara.
+Kasaragod became a part of Kannur district of Kerala following the reorganization of states and the formation of Kerala on 1 November 1956.
+Later Kasaragod was divided into two taluks for the ease of administration - Kasaragod and Hosdurg.
+Kasaragod was declared a district in 1984.
 The inclusion of Kasaragod with Kerala has been a contentious issue as there is a sizeable population that speaks Tulu and Kannada.
 At the time of 1951 Census of India, only 72.0% of the district's population chose their mother tongue as Malayalam.
 14.2% chose Tulu and 6.3% chose Kannada.
 But it is noted that as per the 2011 census report only 8.8% and 4.2% of the total population in the district speak Tulu and Kannada respectively as their mother tongue.
 In 2012, the Second Oommen Chandy ministry appointed a commission under the leadership the former Chief Secretary P. Prabhakaran to study about the backwardness and issues faced by this northernmost district of Kerala and to draw up special package for the district.
 In 2013, two more Taluks, namely Manjeshwaram and Vellarikundu were formed in the district.